hirosystems/stacks-blockchain-api/README.md

 ## Upgrading

-If upgrading the API to a new major version (e.g., `3.0.0` to `4.0.0`), then the Postgres database from the previous version will not be compatible, and the process will fail to start.
+If upgrading the API to a new major version (e.g., `3.0.0` to `4.0.0`), then the Postgres database from the previous version will likely be incompatible, and the process will fail to start.
+However, in some cases, the major versions are for client library changes (which are synced with the api version number).
+Check the changelog if you're unclear.

 [Event Replay](#event-replay) must be used when upgrading major versions.
 Follow the event replay [instructions](#event-replay-instructions) below.
 Failure to do so will require wiping the Stacks Blockchain chain state data and the API Postgres database and re-syncing from scratch.